robert/robert.github.com/_posts/2013-07-22-how-to-hack-a-rails-app-using-its-secret-token.md

     end
 {% endhighlight %}

 This request will load `my_evil_session_hash` into `session`, which is purely on principal not good.
 But loading arbitrary strings and integers is not about to melt any servers.
 How can you choose the contents of your hash so as to actually do some damage?
-Some obsure objects buried deep inside Rails are happy to oblige:
+Some obscure objects buried deep inside Rails are happy to oblige:

 {% highlight ruby %}
     # Thanks to the folks at CodeClimate for pointing this out